LACRIMAL BONE ANATOMY

 • Small paired cranial bone

-• Situated in anterior portion of medial orbital wall
+• Situated in anterior portion of your medial orbital wall

 • Essential for orbital architecture